micmejia/bible-dump/NKJV/Zechariah/Zech 4.md

 Moreover the word of the Lord came to me, saying:

 ###### 9
-"The hands of Zerubbabel Have laid the foundation of this [^a]temple; His hands shall also finish _it._ Then you will know That the Lord of hosts has sent Me to you.
+"The hands of Zerubbabel Have laid the foundation of this temple; His hands shall also finish _it._ Then you will know That the Lord of hosts has sent Me to you.

 ###### 10
 For who has despised the day of small things?
-For these seven rejoice to see The [^b]plumb line in the hand of Zerubbabel.
+For these seven rejoice to see The plumb line in the hand of Zerubbabel.
 They are the eyes of the Lord, Which scan to and fro throughout the whole earth."

 ###### 11
 Then I answered and said to him, "What _are_ these two olive trees--at the right of the lampstand and at its left?"

 ###### 12
-And I further answered and said to him, "What _are these_ two olive branches that _drip_ [^c]into the receptacles of the two gold pipes from which the golden _oil_ drains?"
+And I further answered and said to him, "What _are these_ two olive branches that _drip_ into the receptacles of the two gold pipes from which the golden _oil_ drains?"

 ###### 13
 Then he answered me and said, "Do you not know what these _are?_" And I said, "No, my lord."

 ###### 14
-So he said, "These _are_ the two [^d]anointed ones, who stand beside the Lord of the whole earth."
+So he said, "These _are_ the two anointed ones, who stand beside the Lord of the whole earth."